 Step Purpose Process description 1 Create list from which to select addresses Add addresses from the electoral roll (where an elector of Māori descent resides) to the PAF, if these addresses were not already included in the PAF.
+In Years 3 and 4, also add in any addresses enumerated into the sample in field, by interviewers.
 2 Prepare the sample data Remove incomplete and ineligible addresses from the combined file.
 3 Main sample selection Select addresses for the main sample systematically from the combined list by applying the specified main sample skip interval for each PSU.
 (Within each PSU, addresses were ordered by street address then by street number.
 A random house was selected in the PSU, then every k^{th} house from there was selected, where k was the specified skip interval for the main sample in that PSU.)
 4 Prepare the booster sample data Remove any addresses already selected for the main sample.

-5 Māori booster selection Select a specified number of addresses for the Māori booster sample systematically from the remainder of the electoral roll by calculating and applying a booster sample skip interval, beginning at a random house.
-(Addresses were ordered by street address then by street number.
-A random house was selected in the PSU, then every x^{th} house was selected, where x was the booster sample skip interval for that PSU.)
-In 79 PSUs, the target number of booster households (four) could not be selected due to insufficient dwellings containing a Māori elector according to the electoral roll.
-In these PSUs between zero and three booster houses were selected.
-6 Enumerated addresses added Systematically select freshly enumerated addresses (i.e. any enumerated addresses that did not appear in the combined PAF/electoral roll list) using the main sample skip interval.
-(The PAF contained no addresses for one of the selected PSUs, despite the census showing occupied private dwellings in that PSU.)
+interviewer when they first visited the PSU).